charlieschwabacher/gestalt/notes.md

 TODO:
   - write migration generation code: when schema changes run cli command to generate a database migration.
-  - handle singular relationship to same table (need to keep track of table names used, name them if repeated)

 ------------------------------ MAKE PUBLIC HERE --------------------------------